Advocacy Competition Team Tryouts

 All competition teams are associated with a credited course, however, you will not be able to register for the applicable course until you accept an offer to compete on a team.
 In general, all competition teams hold practices in the evenings and on weekends with coaches who are practicing attorneys.
 Accordingly, team practice dates and times vary per team and per semester.

-For more information about any of the competition teams, advocacy courses or the advocacy certificate, contact Gina Gerardi, Assistant Director, Dan K. Webb Center for Advocacy at email@example.com.
+For more information about any of the competition teams, advocacy courses or the advocacy certificate, contact Adrienne Mebane (firstname.lastname@example.org) or Gina Gerardi (email@example.com) in the Dan K. Webb Center for Advocacy.